PHPCSStandards/composer-installer/CONTRIBUTING.md

 1. Search our repository for open or closed [pull requests][prs] that relate to your submission.
 You don't want to duplicate effort.

+2. All pull requests are expected to be accompanied by tests which cover the change.

-2. You may merge the pull request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+3. You may merge the pull request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.